xiongrxchn/IntelBri.github.io/index.md

 ![](Images/road_type.png)

 After collecting and cleaning all the data sets, we draw the figures of three kinds of defects.
 The figures are about the X-axis acceleration, Y-axis acceleration, Z-axis acceleration, and the corresponding moving averages.
 95% confidence interval of the Z-axis acceleration of three kinds of defects are also drawn.
 Different defects have different data distributions and patterns.
-As for the duration of acceleration, the Pot Holes have the shortest period, especially multiple massive changes in amplitude in a short time.
+As for the acceleration duration, the Pot Holes have the shortest period, especially multiple massive changes in amplitude in a short time.
 The durations of acceleration of the Cracking last for the longest time, but the variation range of acceleration is more moderate compared to the Pot Holes.
 The changing pattern of acceleration for the Upheaval is somewhere between the Pot Holes and Cracking.

 ![](Images/pot_holes_upheaval.png)

 ![](Images/cracking.png)

-In order to analyze the patterns of different signals, Short-time Fourier transform (STFT) is used to divide the long Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the complex frequency, amplitude and phase content of the Z-axis acceleration signal developing with time.
-As shown in the figure, the Y-axis is frequency (Hz) of the Z-axis acceleration signal, and the X-axis is time (s).
-The time-frequency ditributions (amplitude spectrogram) of Z-axis acceleration signal vary between the Upheaval, Potholes and Cracking.
+To analyze the patterns of different signals, Short-time Fourier transform (STFT) is used to divide the long Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the complex frequency, amplitude, and phase content of the Z-axis acceleration signal developing with time.
+As shown in the figure, the Y-axis is the frequency (Hz) of the Z-axis acceleration signal, and the X-axis is time (s).
+The time-frequency distributions (amplitude spectrogram) of the Z-axis acceleration signal vary between the Upheaval, Potholes, and Cracking.

 ![](Images/stft.png)